Dog Licensing

 After you apply for a new business license through the Department of Revenue or add the City of Yakima as an endorsement to your existing State license, your license application will be processed and reviewed by the City of Yakima Planning Division and Code Administration Division.
 An important piece of the business license review process is verifying that the proposed business use is allowed in the zoning district of the business location.
 If you have questions about whether your proposed business is compatible with the current zoning of the property, please visit the City of Yakima’s Planning Division or call (509) 575-6183.

-Current Business License holders: About six weeks before your current license expiration date, the Business Licensing Service will send you a license renewal letter with instructions on how to renew your City of Yakima business license.
+Current Business License holders: Prior to the expiration of your business license, the Business Licensing Service will email a license renewal reminder to the email address on the business license account with instruction son how to renew your City of Yakima business license.
 To avoid penalties, submit and pay fees by the expiration date.
-Once your renewal has been processed, DOR will mail a new license to the address on your account.
-UPCOMING CHANGE: Starting in the summer of 2023, Department of Revenue will email business licenses and renewal notices to the email address on the business license account to reduce mail.
+Once your renewal has been processed, DOR will make the license available to print from your account.

 How to renew a business license.